-For PISA 2018, as in PISA 2015, a limited number of countries/economies elected to take an international option in which teachers were sampled in each sampled school.
+For PISA 2022, as in PISA 2018, a limited number of countries/economies elected to participate in an international option in which teachers were sampled in each sampled school.
 Data from the teacher questionnaire (TQ) was intended to be used to add context to student data from the same school, that is, to describe the learning environment of typical 15-year-old students in the country/economy.
 Therefore, the TQ focused on the grade level that most 15-year-old students in the country/economy attend, or in other words, the national modal grade for 15-year-old students.
-If an adjacent grade level was attended by thirty percent or more of 15-year-old students in the country/economy, both grade levels were used as modal grades.
+If an adjacent grade level was attended by 30% or more of 15-year-old students in the country/economy, both grade levels were used as modal grades.

 A teacher was defined as "one whose primary or major activity in the school is student instruction, involving the delivery of lessons to students.
 Teachers may work with students as an intact class in a classroom, in small groups in a resource room or one-to-one inside or outside regular classrooms."
+Sampling for teachers included all teachers who were currently teaching the modal grade.